What can anyone say about quinoa! It is widely known and has a well-earned place in every diet, nutrition, restaurant, and house.

 It could not be excluded from the Modern Yogi site!

 Quinoa is a bush with edible seeds.
 It belongs to the family of pseudo-cereals.
-It has been cultivated by the Andean populations for four thousand years.
+The Andean populations have cultivated it for four thousand years.
 Incas referred to it as the ‘mother of all seeds’.
-The countries with the largest production of quinoa are Bolivia, Peru and Equador.
+The countries with the largest production of quinoa are Bolivia, Peru, and Ecuador.
 Recently its production has expanded in various geographical regions all over the globe, like Greece, as quinoa thrives easily in certain Greek climatic and ground conditions and it is resistant to drought and salinity.

-Quinoa seeds have various colours: white, red, black.
-It is gluten free, digestible and has light crunchy texture with nutty taste.
+Quinoa seeds have various colors: white, red, black.
+It is gluten-free, digestible, and has a light crunchy texture with a nutty taste.
 Quinoa seeds offer high content in protein, phosphorus, magnesium, iron and Omega 3 healthy fats.

 It is available hull free and packaged.
-It is however possible the quinoa seeds have not been packaged thoroughly hull free, that is why the good wash and massaging of the seeds into a big bowl under tap water with the hands is necessary.
+It is, however, possible the quinoa seeds have not been packaged thoroughly hull free, that is why the good wash and massaging of the seeds into a big bowl under tap water with the hands is necessary.
 Then it should be drained and left to cool.
-With this process we can remove hull residuals, which, in case they remain during cooking, give quinoa an intense bitter taste.
+With this process, we can remove hull residuals, which, in case they remain during cooking, give quinoa an intensely bitter taste.

-Our salad has good content in plant based protein (beacuse of the quinoa seeds and the peas), it is vegan, gluten free and rich in nutrients.
+Our salad has good content in plant-based protein (because of the quinoa seeds and the peas), it is vegan, gluten-free, and rich in nutrients.

 You will need: